We meet every Monday afternoon at 2:30 in the Leader's home.

 Using material found on the internet we are able to discuss such topics as customs and festivals, history, German speaking minorities, food and drink, places to visit and peculiarities of the language itself, indeed any topics members like to contribute.

 Whilst our aim is to speak better German, we also enjoy comparing our personal experiences of German-speaking countries and learning more about our impressive European neighbour.
-We don’t mind lapsing into English if necessary.
+We are lucky to have our native-speakers in the group,but we don’t mind lapsing into English if necessary!

 New members welcome.